morganbengtsson/microreader/README.md

-Very simple web based RSS/Atom reader, written in python and bottle.
+Very simple web based RSS/Atom reader, written in Python and [Bottle](http://bottlepy.org/).

 Try it out by installing requirements `pip install requirements.txt` and run `python microreader.py` .
 Then access http://localhost:3000

-Runs on [Apache with mod_wsgi](http://bottlepy.org/docs/dev/deployment.html#apache-mod-wsgi). an example app.wsgi is included in the repository.
+Runs on [Apache with mod_wsgi](http://bottlepy.org/docs/dev/deployment.html#apache-mod-wsgi).
+An example app.wsgi is included in the repository.

 A JSON api is available for most url:s, by adding 'application/json' to the Accept header.